Find everything you need to know about mentoring students in Fairfax County Public Schools (FCPS).

 - Attend a mentor onboarding session (includes fingerprinting and mentor orientation training)

-- Complete the following paperwork and bring it to the onboarding session
+- Complete the Mentor Application and Personal Reference Form and bring it to the onboarding session

 Mentor Onboarding Sessions